Property $(T_B)$ and Property $(F_B)$ restricted to a representation without non-zero invariant vectors: Introduction

 for all $v\in H$, where $K$ is a finite generating subset of $\Gamma$.
 Kazhdan's Property $(T)$ has played important roles in many different subjects (see \cite{bibBHV}).
 A finitely generated group is said to have Property $(FH)$, if every affine isometric action on an infinite dimensional Hilbert space has a fixed point.
 It is known that a finitely generated group has Kazhdan's Property $(T)$ if and only if it has Property $(FH)$.

 Bader, Furman, Gelander, and Monod \cite{bibBFGM} introduce a generalization of Kazhdan's Property $(T)$ and Property $(FH)$ to a Banach space $B$, and call these Property $(T_B)$ and Property $(F_B)$ respectively.
 They prove that a finitely generated group has Property $(T_{L^p([0,1])})$ for $p\in [1,\infty)$ if and only if it has Kazhdan's Property $(T)$, which is Property $(T_{L^2([0,1])})$.
 They also, and Chatterji, Dru\c{t}u and Haglund \cite{bibCDH}, prove that a finitely generated group has Property $(F_{L\sp p([0,1])})$ for $p\in [1,2]$ if and only if it has Property $(FH)$, which is Property $(F_{L^2([0,1])})$.
-On the contrary, it follows from Yu's result in \cite{bibYu} that an infinite hyperbolic group $\Gamma $, which may have Property $(FH)$, does not have Property $(F_{L\sp p(\Gamma )})$ if $p$ is large enough.
+On the contrary, Bourdon and Pajot \cite{bibBP} show that an infinite hyperbolic group $\Gamma $, which may have Property $(FH)$, does not have Property $(F_{L\sp p(\Gamma )})$ if $p$ is large enough.
 As this result shows, in general, Property $(FH)$ and Property $(F_B)$ are different.

-In this paper, for a strictly convex Banach space $B$, we investigate Property $(T_B)$ restricting to one linear isometric action without fixed nontrivial vectors (in particular, irreducible linear isometric action), via the variation of the displacement function with respect to the orbit of a finite generating subset of a finitely generated group.
-Also we investigate Property $(F_B)$ restricting to the set of the affine isometric actions whose linear part are one linear isometric action on $B$ without fixed nontrivial vectors.
+In this paper, for a strictly convex Banach space $B$, we investigate Property $(T_B)$ restricting to one linear isometric action without non-zero invariant vectors, via the variation of the displacement function with respect to the orbit of a finite generating subset of a finitely generated group.
+Also we investigate Property $(F_B)$ restricting to the set of the affine isometric actions whose linear part are one linear isometric action on $B$ without non-zero invariant vectors.

 We show the following: Let $\Gamma $ be a finitely generated group, $K$ a finite generating set of $\Gamma $, and $B$ a strictly convex Banach space.
 We define the displacement function